Tian-chen-98/Global_Temperature_Change/index.md

 ## Global Map <a name="Global Map"></a>

-We plotted two global maps that describe the changes in temperatures of all countries in Celcius unit.
+We plotted two global maps (one interactive map, one GIF map) that describe the changes in temperatures of all countries in Celcius unit.

+Below is an interactive map that shows the differences in average temperatures of two period: 1743 to 1975 and 1975 to 2013.
+We choose 1975 to be the threshhold because the idea of global warming was first coined in 1975.
+Temperatures are in Celcius unit.

+The hover on the map shows the country name and the change in temperatures; The pop-up window that will open if a country is clicked on shows the precise change in temperatures.
+The legend on the bottom right corresponds with the extent of temperature changes in each country.

 <iframe src="climate_change_map.html" height="600px" width="100%"></iframe>

-Above is an interactive map that plots the differences in average temperatures of two period: 1743 to 1975 and 1975 to 2013.

-We choose 1975 to be the threshhold because the idea of global warming was first coined in 1975.

-As the map above shows, average global temperatures after 1975 are much higher in all countries than the average temperatures before 1975.
+As this map above shows, average global temperatures after 1975 are much higher in all countries than the average temperatures before 1975.

+The GIF below animatedly shows the changes in average temperatures.
+The legend in the bottom represents the differences of average temperature in one year compared to that of last year.

 <iframe src="gganim.gif" height="600px" width="90%"></iframe>

-The GIF above animatedly shows the changes in average temperatures.
-The legend in the bottom represents the differences of average temperature in one year compared to that of last year.

 As it shows, temperatures of each country increase annually; in some countries, such as Canada, the extent of increasing temperatures are especially significant.